JamesMcGuigan/ecosystem-research/wasm/js-canvas/c/README.md

 ```

 Canvas rendering still seems to work even if insufficent memory is preallocated.
 Unsure about the implications of buffer overflow inside a WASM file

+## Performance

+- The C implemention using a predefined WASM array takes about ~20ms to render
+- The Rust implemention takes about ~1000ms to render
+- Unsure why there is a 200x performance penalty for using Rust bindings